 SANFL is celebrating National Volunteer Week by recognising its tireless volunteers at football clubs across the state.

-Each weekend, tens of thousands of volunteers roll up their sleeves at junior and senior level to ensure the game of Australian Football runs smoothy in South Australia.
+Each weekend, tens of thousands of volunteers roll up their sleeves at junior and senior level to ensure the game of Australian Football runs smoothly in South Australia.

 Whether they be administrators, umpires, trainers, scoreboard attendants, timekeepers or work in the canteen or BBQ, volunteers show a tremendous amount of unwavering loyalty to their football club or league.

-After joining forces with Statewide Super last year, SANFL will again be seeking nominations for the SANFL Statewide Super Volunteer of the Year Award, which was won by Millicent’s Craig Tunkin (2017), Crystal Brook’s Mick Fogarty (2018) and Bridgewater/Callington’s Andrew Frazer (2019).
+Entering its fourth year, SANFL will again be seeking nominations for the SANFL Statewide Super Volunteer of the Year Award, which has been won by Millicent’s Craig Tunkin (2017), Crystal Brook’s Mick Fogarty (2018) and Bridgewater/Callington’s Andrew Frazer (2019).